Promises and Pitfalls of Threshold-based Auto-labeling: Threshold-Based Auto-Labeling Algorithm

-We contrast this difference between active learning, selective classification and auto-labeling through the following example.
-Consider using linear classifiers as function class for a dataset that is not linearly separable.
-We create a 2D synthetic dataset by uniformly drawing points from 4 circles, each centered at a corners of a square of with side length 4 centered at the origin.
-The points in the diagonally opposite balls belong to the same class, and hence we call it the \emph{XOR}-dataset.
-We generate a total of $N=10,000$ samples, out of which we keep $8,000$ in $X_{pool}$ and $2,000$ in the validation pool ${X_{val}}$.
-We run the TBAL algorithm~\ref{alg:main_algo} with an error tolerance of $\epsilon_a = 1\%$.
-We compare it with active learning and active learning followed by selective classification.
-The given function class and selective classifier are both linear for all the algorithms.
-The results are shown in in Figure~\ref{fig:xor-main}.
-Clearly, there is no linear classifier that can correctly classify this data.
-We note that there are multiple optimal classifiers in the function class of linear classifiers and they will all incur an error of $25\%$.
-So, active learning algorithms can only output models that make at least $25\%$ error.
-If we naively use the output model for auto-labeling, we can obtain near full coverage but incur $25\%$ auto-labeling error.
-If we use the model output by active learning with threshold-based selective classification, then it can attain lower error in labeling.
+We illustrate this difference between AL, SC, and auto-labeling through an example.
+Suppose the data consists of two concentric circles, one for each class, with the same number of points per class (Figure \ref{fig:circles_scatter}).
+This setting is not linearly separable.
+We run TBAL, AL, and AL followed by SC with an error tolerance of $\epsilon_a = 1\%$ and linear classifiers and confidence functions.
+The results are shown in Figure~\ref{fig:circles-main}.
+Note that the multiple optimal linear classifiers will all incur an error of $50\%$.
+AL algorithms can only output models that make at least $50\%$ error.
+If we naively use the output model for auto-labeling, we can obtain near full coverage but incur around $50\%$ auto-labeling error.
+If we use the model output by AL with threshold-based SC, labeling error is reduced.
 However, it can only label $\approx 25\%$ of the unlabeled data.
-In contrast, the TBAL algorithm is able to label almost all of the data accurately, i.e., attain close to $100\%$ coverage, with error close to $1\%$ auto-labeling error.
+In contrast, TBAL can label almost all of the data accurately (close to $100\%$ coverage) with less than $1\%$ auto-labeling error.